 I previously worked as a Summer Mountain Leader in the mountains and lowland areas of Scotland, England and Wales.

 Pilates has been life changing for me.
 I realised its amazing benefits having experienced continuous injuries whilst training for Track, Cross Country, Triathlons and Fell Running events at a National and International Level from the age of 18.
 As an individual with hypermobile joints, I found that Pilates helped strengthen and support the movement of my joints.
 After child birth, Pilates continued to have its supportive benefits.
-Nowadays I continue to hill walking, cycle and swim.
+Nowadays I continue to hill walk, cycle, swim and enjoy spending time gardening.
 I believe strongly that I have been able to remain fit and active due to the awareness and strength that Pilates has brought into my life.

 My aims as a teacher are to encourage people to build awareness of their own movement.
 To help clients make positive changes to body movements and habits that causes pain, by teaching functional movements.
 This in turn helps with a balance between strength, flexibility, coordination and control.
 Ultimately individuals can learn the life long tools to move with enjoyment and ease.